Lars Peterson

 For over 25 years, Peterson has been a member of the Sports Medical Committee of FIFA, The International Football Federation and a founding member of F-Marc (FIFA Medical Assessment and Research Center).
 He has served as a Medical Officer at six World Cups in Football.

 Peterson has been President of the Swedish Society of Sports Medicine and is an honorary member.
-He was President and one of the founding members of the International Society of Cartilage Repair (ICRS).
+He was president and one of the founding members of the International Society of Cartilage Repair (ICRS).
 He has served as Godfather for ICRS Traveling Fellows in 2001.
 He also has served as Goodfather in the Herodicus Society.

-Received 2010 “The Duke of Edinburgh Prize“ for “Outstanding contribution to international education in Sports Medicine”.
+In 2010, Peterson received “The Duke of Edinburgh Prize“ for “Outstanding contribution to international education in Sports Medicine”.
 In 2010 awarded “Doctor Honoris Causa” at the University of Helsinki, Finland.
-In 2011 awarded “Doctor Honoris Causa” at Universidad Católica San Antonio de Murcia, Spain.
+In 2011, he was awarded “Doctor Honoris Causa” at Universidad Católica San Antonio de Murcia, Spain.

-Peterson has lectured extensively, nationally and internationally and served as Visiting Professor several times.
-His publication list includes more than 200 originals, reviews books, book chapters in the fields of Orthopaedic Surgery, Sports Traumatology and Sports Medicine, Biomechanics and Rehabilitation.
+Peterson has lectured extensively, nationally and internationally and served as visiting professor several times.
+His publication list includes more than 200 originals, reviews books, book chapters in the fields of Orthopaedic Surgery, Sports Traumatology and Sports Medicine, Biomechanics, and Rehabilitation.